MichaelWarmbier/Smite-API-Application/README.md

 **A.** Any questions, concerns or issues can be reported to me on the official GitHub repository's [issue page](https://github.com/MichaelWarmbier/Smite-API-Application/issues).
 You can also email me for better results at business@michaelwarmbier.com.

+**Q.** My name contains special characters and won't work, what do I do?

+**A.** The easiest way to deal with this is to type in a dummy name during the "Name of player you wish to use" prompt, then to edit the URL manually by changing the name at the end.

 ## Planned Features

 The following API methods are planned to be implemented in the future: